-hat does a Chineseinvested aluminum factory in the Midwest do once a deal is finished, especially when that investment involves just one plant?
+hat does a Chinese-invested aluminum factory in the Midwest do once a deal is finished, especially when that investment involves just one plant?

 Nanshan's challenge, it is now clear, is how to prosper in the competitive US market.
-Indeed, since Nanshan entered exceptional products to differentiate itself and eventually reach profitability.
+Indeed, since Nanshan entered the United States with the intention of competing in the North American market, not simply transferring skills and technology back to China, the company must, as a new entrant into a mature market dominated by existing major players, prove that it can offer exceptional products to differentiate itself and eventually reach profitability.

-the United States

-with the intention

-of competing in the

-North American

-market, not simply

-transferring skills and

-technology back to

-China, the company

-must, as a new

-entrant into a mature

-market dominated by

-existing major players,

-prove that it can offer